The Logistics of Paying for College: 6 Things You Need to Know

 As a family, you successfully found a college that was just the right fit academically, socially, and financially.
 Your student applied and was accepted.

 They weighed all the options and decided that they’ll be a Buckeye, Bearcat, RedHawk, Rocket, Falcon, or Bobcat (for all our Ohio friends).

 In next few weeks, your student will begin their college journey and leave home.
 Now, how do you pay for it?
 What are the finer points and the logistics of paying for college?

 6 Things You Need to Know:

 They may have (or soon will have) a new email address from their college.
 The college will communicate solely with the student.
-The student needs to understand they are the touchpoint now.
+The student needs to understand they are at the touchpoint now.
 They are adults, after all!
 Mom and Dad will no longer be keeping an eye on communications.
 The college will be sending everything to the student.
-This lesson is important for your student to understand because they can’t go to college if the bill isn’t paid.
+This lesson is important for your student to understand because they can’t attend college if the bill isn’t paid.

 The tuition, room, and board charges are divided out over the months of the semester, sometimes in equal amounts and sometimes with a larger first payment.
 They may have a monthly service fee or perhaps a one-time setup fee.
-You may decide to not go with the installment plan if the service fee is too high.
+You may decide not to go with the installment plan if the service fee is too high.